-Over time, since the publication of the first volumes, information on the aristocracy and genealogy proliferated.
-Their order also changed as a result of the upheavals of the French Revolution: mediatised families, that is to say the old sovereign German families, made their appearance and later so did non-European sovereign houses whose genealogy is not often found elsewhere than in the Gotha (House of Osman, China, Kingdom of Tonga, Sultanate of Zanzibar).
-In the 19th century an important diplomatic and political section was added, containing entries on all sovereign states, their heads of state, politicians, diplomatic and consular representations, and economic statistics.
-It also listed valuable information on colonial administrations and public officials appointed to foreign posts, beginning with the sovereign state of the Congo and the enormous number of British colonial possessions.
+Over time, since the publication of the first volumes, reference texts pertaining to the aristocracy and genealogy have proliferated.
+However, the specifics of these publication have changed in function with social upheavals: the appearance of the Mediatised Houses, historically sovereign princely German families, and later, non-European sovereign houses that often lack genealogic documentation outside of the Gotha (the Ottoman Empire, China, the Kingdom of Tonga, the Sultante of Zanzibar).
+In the 19th century, the Almanach de Gotha expanded, adding an important diplomatic and political section, containing entries on all sovereign states, their heads of state, political status, diplomatic and consular representations, as well as economic statistics.
+It is also possible to find valuable information pertaining to colonial administration and government officials appointed to foreign posts, beginning with the sovereign state of Congo and the vast succession of British colonies.

-The format thus had to change, and the volumes grew much larger over the years.
+The format therefore necessarily evolved, and the volumes grew in size over the years.
 Their appearance also changed.
-Originally covered in charming covers of decorated paper, and protected by beautifully-adorned slipcases, these small volumes were subsequently produced as illustrated hardbacks, then covered with gaufferedlinen showing the coat of arms of Saxony, before being clothed in the famous red and gold cases.
-Many of the volumes still have their wrappers of decorated paper.
+Originally fitted with charming covers of decorated paper and protected by beautifully adorned slipcases, these little volumes came to be published in hardcover with illustrations, covered with canvas embossed with the Saxon coat of arms, before finally being placed in their well-recognised red and gold cases.
+Many of the volumes still possess their decorated wrappings.